 If your home is not exposed to driving rain, you may get a gable vent alongside your solar attic fan.
 The gable vent will serve as exhaust while it synergizes with the attic fan to remove hot air.

-While gable-mounted fans might be effective alongside attic fans when used as an exhaust, they will do little as an intake vent.
 A gable vent would typically be on the same level as the attic fan, so it will not bring in significant amounts of cooler air.
 Hence, the ineffectiveness.

 Roof Slope

-The roof’s slope is written in twelfths, with 1/12 being very shallow and 12/12 steep.
-The steeper the slope of the roof of your attic is, the more venting power you will need to get hot air out.
+The steeper the slope of the roof of your attic is, the more venting power you will need to get the hot air out.

 Attic Size

 Attic size is typically presented in square feet.
 It goes without saying, but a larger attic will need a more powerful solar attic fan than a small attic.
-You can make up for a powerful fan by getting multiple solar fans to make up for it.

 The Position to Install the Solar Attic Fan

-The position is very vital.
-Remember, the device will be running on solar energy.
 Therefore, the solar panel that comes with it has to get enough exposure to direct sunlight.
-If the panel does not get enough sunlight, the operation will be shortened.
+The operation will be shortened if the panel does not get enough sunlight.

 FAQs